IBM-Bluemix-Docs/mass-data-migration/user-instructions.md

 13. Begin to copy your data to the NFS share.
 In the workflow, click on **View Network Activity** to show inbound load on Eth3 from GUI as data is transferred to the device.
     ![](/images/4.5.1Main.png)

-14. In the workflow, click on **View Storage pool** to monitor storage usage on the device.
+14. In the workflow, click on **View Storage pool** to monitor storage usage and IOPS on the device.
     ![](/images/4.5.1Pool.png)

 15. When the load is complete, gracefully power down the system.
 In the workflow, click on **Shutdown Appliance...**.